flamerecca/flamerecca.github.io/OWASP_cheatsheet/Password_Storage_Cheat_Sheet.md

 ### Argon2id

-[Argon2](https://en.wikipedia.org/wiki/Argon2) is the winner of the 2015 [密碼雜湊競賽](https://password-hashing.net).
-There are three different versions of the algorithm, and the Argon2**id** variant should be used where available, as it provides a balanced approach to resisting both side channel and GPU-based attacks.
+[Argon2](https://en.wikipedia.org/wiki/Argon2) 是 2015 [密碼雜湊競賽](https://password-hashing.net)的獲勝者。There are three different versions of the algorithm, and the Argon2**id** variant should be used where available, as it provides a balanced approach to resisting both side channel and GPU-based attacks.

 Rather than a simple work factor like other algorithms, Argon2 has three different parameters that can be configured, meaning that it's more complicated to correctly tune for the environment.
 The specification contains [guidance on choosing appropriate parameters](https://password-hashing.net/argon2-specs.pdf), however, if you're not in a position to properly tune it, then a simpler algorithm such as [Bcrypt](#bcrypt) may be a better choice.